 "The colony did manage to survive the first winter, but they faced the coming spring with determination not to make the same mistakes nor rely on Saltiel for any further assistance.
-They observed their first Passover at Cotopaxi that April of 1883 [some of the men traveled 26 miles to Salida to purchase the flour needed to bake matzos], and immediately after [Yom Tov] again borrowed seed and equipment and sowed their second crop.
-But scarcely were the seeds in the ground when a late spring blizzard ruined a large part of them.
-These late storms are common in Colorado, but to the struggling and discouraged colonists, it seemed a special punishment directed at than the first, several families prepared to leave as soon as they received their share of the removal funds.
+They observed their first Passover at Cotopaxi that April of 1883 [some of the men traveled 26 miles to Salida to purchase the flour they needed to bake matzos], and immediately after the rites were concluded, again borrowed seed and equipment and sowed their second crop.
+But nature seemed to conspire against them, for scarcely were the seeds in the ground when a late spring blizzard ruined a large part of them.
+These late storms are common in Colorado but to the struggling and discouraged colonists, it seemed a special punishment directed at them alone.

+As their harvest in 1883 was no better than the first, several families prepared to leave as soon as they received their share of the removal funds.
 For the remaining families, help and encouragement during their second winter was again supplied by their friends from Denver.